Apr 02, 2025

 The Cecil C. Tyrrell Library

-The Cecil C. Tyrell library serves SUNY Broome Community College students and staff as well as the community at large by providing instruction and access to timely and responsive services, programs, and tools that facilitate diverse, inclusive educational experiences and lifelong learning.
+The Cecil C. Tyrell Library serves SUNY Broome Community College students and staff as well as the community at large by providing instruction and access to timely and responsive services, programs, and tools that facilitate diverse, inclusive educational experiences and lifelong learning.

 Library facilities include computer labs, study rooms, collaborative work spaces, an art gallery, and the college archives and art collection.
 Librarians are available for research assistance both online and in person.
 Library collections include print and digital materials selected to support the College’s academic programs.

 Library hours fluctuate throughout the semester.
-To see current hours and learn more about the Cecil C. Tyrrell Library visit https://sunbroome.info/library/.
+To see current hours and learn more about the Cecil C. Tyrrell Library visit https://sunybroome.info/library/.

 Learning Assistance Department